api-platform/core/README.md

         tags:      [ { name: "json-ld.resource" } ]
 ```

-`http://localhost:8000/api/offers?price=10` will return all offers with a price being exactly of `10`.
+`http://localhost:8000/api/offers?price=10` will return all offers with a price being exactly `10`.
 `http://localhost:8000/api/offers?name=shirt` will returns all offer with a description containing the word "shirt".

 #### Relations